basicBrogrammer/blackjack/README.md

 This program is a pseudo-simple Ruby Code to play Terminal Blackjack.

-You can run the file by: \n
+You can run the file by:
-    1. Open terminal and navigate to the directory\n
+    1. Open terminal and navigate to the directory
     2. Once in the blackjack directory, enter: Ruby -Ilib /lib/blackjack.rb
 *** BUGS ***
 ============================================================================================